|Compensation||Emp Relations||Employment||HR Development||Records|

 2. Take the necessary steps to become a student.

 Questions about this policy should be referred to Human Resources (844-4145).
 Enquiries about bills for class attendance should be directed to the Student Financial Services Office (844-4634).
+For more detailed information, see the Employees as Students web page.

 Dependents and spouses of full-time regular employees are eligible for a 50 percent remission of tuition for resident courses offered at the University.